Email migration to Office 365: Part 5 – Interdependencies and data elimination

-Having decided what data needs to be migrated (and how to ensure everything is accessible and discoverable once the move has completed) – what happens to everything that appears to be redundant and no longer needed?
+Having decided what data needs to be migrated to Office 365 (and how to ensure everything is accessible and discoverable once the move has completed) – what happens to everything that appears to be redundant and no longer needed?
 Can you just ignore it and move on?

 As Steve Goodman mentions, the answer is almost certainly no, and “your goal should be reducing the footprint of your on-premises Exchange infrastructure to a bare minimum or removing it entirely.”

 What do I do with the data I no longer need?